kolpanic/ZipKit/README.md

 	* add the relevant ZipKit product to your target's Linked Frameworks and Libraries section, and add it to the your target's Target Dependencies under Build Phases;
 	* add libz.dylib to your target's Linked Frameworks;
 	* add ./ZipKit/ to your target's User Header Search Paths setting.
+5. If you're using one of ZipKit's static library targets in your project, add -ObjC to your target's Other Linker Flags.
+You may have to add -all_load as well.
+(Objective-C categories aren't properly linked by default when using static libraries.)

 See the accompanying demo projects for guidance.

 ###License